The BCL insurance and residential conveyancing teams discuss the market in 2023 and share their predictions for the coming year

 Moving into 2024, we expect to see a lot more of the large loss teams growing, as will healthcare, which shows no signs of letting up.
 Salaries are likely now to remain stable and level out because, given the nature of fixed-fee work, there is only so much firms can do.

-Katherine Scarff, Senior Associate, Lauren Tootell, Senior Associate and Carla Udall, Associate, provide an overview of the residential conveyancing market
+Katherine Scarff, Associate Director and Lauren Tootell, Associate Director provide an overview of the residential conveyancing market

 The conveyancing market nationally has experienced ups and downs in recent months.
 From the pandemic and SDLT holidays, to economic challenges and large-scale interest rate increases, this has presented the sector with challenges and opportunities.
 Further Stamp Duty reforms, rising inflation and interest rates, and an uncertain market have, in turn, made candidates understandably nervous about making a move.